 Abbreviations : Report Help

 Although the biological properties of known becurtoviruses are similar to those of curtoviruses, they share only ~60% genome-wide sequence identity.
-The unique feature of the becurtovirus genome is that the CP is curtovirus-like, whereas the Rep is most closely related to those of mastreviruses.
+The unique feature of the becurtovirus genome is that the coat protein (CP) is curtovirus-like, whereas the replication-associated protein (Rep) is most closely related to those of mastreviruses.
 Additionally, becurtoviruses (and eragroviruses) have a unique nonanucleotide at the v-ori that differs from those of all other geminiviruses (Yazdi et al., 2008).

 See discussion under family description.

 Figure 1.Becurtovirus.
 Genomic organization of becurtoviruses.
-ORFs are denoted as being encoded on the virion-sense (V) or complementary-sense (C) strand, and corresponding protein products are indicated where these are known.
-The position of the stem-loop containing the conserved TAAGATTCC sequence located in the large intergenic region (LIR) is shown.
-An intron (open box) is predicted to occur at the overlap between ORFs C1 and C2.
-CP, coat protein; Rep, replication-associated protein; SIR, short intergenic region.
+ORFs are denoted as being encoded on the virion-sense (V) or complementary-sense (C) strand.
+The position of the stem-loop containing the conserved 5′-TAAGATTCC-3′ sequence located in the long intergenic region (LIR) is shown.
+An intron is predicted to occur between ORFs C1 and C2.
+SIR, short intergenic region.

 Isolates of beet curly top Iran virus (BCTIV) have been obtained from the dicotyledonous species Beta vulgaris subsp. vulgaris (beet), Beta vulgaris subsp. maritima (sea beet), Vigna unguiculata (cowpea), Solanum lycopersicum (tomato) and Phaseolus vulgaris (common bean) (Razavinejad et al., 2013).
 Isolates of spinach curly top Arizona virus (SCTAV) have been found infecting the dicot species Spinacia oleracea (spinach) (Hernandez-Zepeda et al., 2013).